 So if you can just loosen up a bit, grab a pencil, think about darling Grandma as she is quite a character to draw, then start drawing.
 I bet she will be delighted with the results - even if you have given her the ugliest bulbous nose!

-Chances are you've read and watched your fair share of cartoons so show grandma's hooked nose or whatever shape it is, and draw!
+Chances are you've read and watched your fair share of cartoons so show grandma's hooked nose or whatever shape it is, her goose neck - and draw!

 Exaggerate whatever you think is cool but nothing 'orrible eh!
 This will shine through as you begin to draw your own.
 Cartoons are about character rather than trying to create a realistic drawing.